Martha Edelheit

-Martha Nilsson Edelheit (born September 3, 1931, in New York City), also known as Martha Ross Edelheit, is an American-born artist living in Sweden.
+Martha Edelheit, (born September 3, 1931, in New York City), also known as Martha Nilsson Edelheit and as Martha Ross Edelheit, is an American-born artist living in New York City.
 She is known for her feminist art of the 1960s and 1970s, which focuses on erotic nudes.

 Early life

 Edelheit was born September 3, 1931, in New York City.
-She always painted, starting in early childhood, and was initially trained to play the piano.
+She always painted, starting in early childhood, and was initially trained as a pianist.
 Her grandparents were immigrants from Romania.
-Her mother's parents kept a kosher home and spoke Yiddish.
-She first lived in Sunny Side, Queens, and at the age of 10, moved to The Amalgamated in the Bronx with her parents, who were secular.
+She first lived in Sunny Side, Queens, and at the age of 10, moved to The Amalgamated in the Bronx with her parents.
 She attended the High School of Music and Art as a music student.
 Edelheit subsequently studied at the University of Chicago from 1949 to 1951, at New York University in 1954, and at Columbia University in 1955 and 1956.
 She received a BS in Early Childhood Education from the later institution in 1956, and also audited classes with Meyer Schapiro.She took a studio class with Michael Loew at his studio in NYC in 1957 and 1958.
 In 1951 she married Henry Edelheit, who was a medical student at the University of Chicago and subsequently became a psychoanalyst in New York.